sourcegraph/handbook/content/departments/engineering/dev/roles/index.md

-# Roles on the Engineering team
+# Roles on the Development team

-This page lists the roles on our engineering team.
+This page lists the roles on our Development team.

 ## Software Engineer